 Open tasks occupy short-term memory until they are done.
 It’s distracting to have so many open tasks because it’s natural to keep thinking about them.

-However, additional reseearch by Zeigarnik found that we don’t actually need to finish tasks to no longer think about them.
-As long as tasks are written down and trust that it will be done later, it’s enough to convince our brains to stop carrying it around in our short-term memory.
+However, additional research by Zeigarnik found that we don’t actually need to finish tasks in order to stop thinking about them.
+As long as tasks are written down and we trust that they will be done later, it’s enough to convince our brains to stop carrying them around in our short-term memory.

 From How to Take Smart Notes.